 We’re walking across a low bridge over a water channel to Duba Explorers Camp.
 Elephants are browsing in the reeds to our right, a striped kingfisher perched on the railing.
-On a raised deck ahead are the smiling faces of Duba’s staff.
-It’s the start of another Okavango Delta safari here in Botswana and we couldn’t be happier.
+On a raised deck ahead are the smiling faces of Duba’s staff waiting to welcome us.
+It’s the start of another Okavango Delta safari here in Botswana and we really couldn’t be happier.

 The main area